sib-swiss/sparql-training/rhea/README.md

 This directory contains training material for querying the [Rhea](https://www.rhea-db.org/) resource with SPARQL.
+See [SWAT4HCLS_2019](./SWAT4HCLS_2019) directory for our first public Rhea SPARQLtraining.

 # What is Rhea?
 [Rhea](https://www.rhea-db.org/) is an expert curated knowledgebase of chemical and transport reactions of biological interest